 After associating the new footprint with the device, the rendered 3D image of the PCB is shown below:

-The figure below shows an X-ray image that we took of our device and footprint after the board was run using our in-house quick-turn process.
-Note that we utilize vapor phase batch ovens for reflow, and the X-ray image utilized 80kV power.
-We're encouraged by the results, but also working to improve the process.
+The figure below shows an image of the device after reflow using a low voiding paste.
+We're encouraged by the results but also working to improve the process.